athomasq/athomasq.github.io/categories/hikari/syndicates.md

 **What information can I expect after I invest?**

 Not a lot.
 Unlike public companies, startups don't have to report financials or provide updates.
-And candidly, keeping small investors up-to-date on the nuances of company progress isn't always the best use of founder time.
+And candidly, keeping small investors up-to-date on the details of company progress isn't always the best use of founder time.
 At best you can expect high-level yearly summaries; equally, you may hear nothing at all for 5 years and then suddenly wake up to the news of a successful exit and cash in the bank (this has happened to me!).

 <br/>

 **Will I be able to speak to the founder(s) before I invest?**

 Probably not.
-It's not a good use of founder time to pitch individual small-cheque investors; that negates the whole attraction of the syndicate model from their point of view.
+Founders prefer not to pitch individual small-cheque investors; that negates the whole attraction of the syndicate model from their point of view.

 <br/>
 <br/>